Mahdis-Ahmadi/Readora/README.md

-# Amazon Bookshop Recommendation System
+# Readora Bookshop Recommendation System

 A Data Science project that implements a Book Recommendation System using Collaborative Filtering (ALS/NMF) and provides an interactive web application using Streamlit.

 ## Project Overview

-This project analyzes the Amazon Books dataset to build a recommendation engine.
+This project analyzes the Readora Books dataset to build a recommendation engine.
 It includes:
 - **Exploratory Data Analysis (EDA)**: Insights into user ratings, book popularity, and distributions.
 - **Machine Learning Model**: Uses Non-negative Matrix Factorization (NMF) for collaborative filtering to recommend books to users.
 - **Web Application**: A Streamlit-based UI that mimics an online bookstore, allowing users to: